UCR-Robotics/ee144/docs/lab5.rst

 In this lab, we will continue working on the manipulator and play with the physical robot in **WCH109**.
 Specifically, the task is to successfully (1) define a Publisher to test your algorithms in simulation and (2) communicate with the physical robots.

+**Please make sure you have a laptop with you that installed Ubuntu 16.04 per team.**

 Submission
 ----------